 Visuals are far more effective on all social platforms than text.
 Humans have evolved to respond to visual stimuli above all else, so you should work to catch their eye.
 Photos are one way, though even better are infographics, GIFs or comics—items that require your followers to settle down and take in information.
 Otherwise, they may just skim it partially, focusing more than they might otherwise have, but not enough to leave an impact.

-Greater results on less posts means less work.
+Greater results on fewer posts means less work.
 So resolve to use visuals as often as possible.
 I would go so far as to suggest using visual posts at least once a day, even if it is as simple as using a GIF to illustrate a point.

 Sitegeek is doing a fabulous job turning their analysis into infographics and marketing them through social media.